Garrett Mitchell Player Props: Brewers vs. Diamondbacks

 Garrett Mitchell At The Plate

-- Mitchell is batting .286 with a double, a triple, three home runs and two walks.
+- Mitchell leads Milwaukee in total hits (nine) this season while batting .300 with five extra-base hits.

-- Among qualified hitters in MLB action, he ranks 75th in batting average, 100th in on-base percentage, and 13th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 64th, his on-base percentage ranks 76th, and he is eighth in the league in slugging.

-- Mitchell has gotten at least one hit in 62.5% of his games this season (five of eight), with at least two hits three times (37.5%).
+- In six of nine games this season (66.7%) Mitchell has picked up a hit, and in three of those games he had more than one (33.3%).

-- In eight games played this season, he has gone deep in two of them.
+- He has hit a home run in two of nine games played this year, and in 9.1% of his plate appearances.

-- Mitchell has driven in a run in four games this year (50.0%), including two games with multiple runs batted in.
+- In four games this year (44.4%), Mitchell has picked up an RBI, including two games with multiple runs batted in.

-- In four games this season (50.0%), he has scored, including multiple runs twice.
+- He has scored in four of nine games (44.4%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.